 c) Possible allergic reactions

 Although it’s rare, some dogs might be allergic to okra.
-Signs of an allergic reaction can include itching, swelling, difficulty breathing, or upset stomach.
+Signs of an allergic reaction can include itching, swelling, difficulty breathing, or an upset stomach.

 If you notice any of these symptoms after giving your dog okra, stop feeding it to them right away and contact your vet.